johnfmorton/docker-heroku-cli/OVERVIEW-for-DockerHub.md

 Use the `heroku` command at the bash shell prompt as you like.
 Read the [heroku-cli documentation](https://devcenter.heroku.com/articles/heroku-cli) for more information.

+The image also includes `git` so that you can deploy to Heroku from the heroku-cli.
+See documentation in the [Heroku Dev Center](https://devcenter.heroku.com/articles/git).

 ## Setting up an alias for ease of use

 You can set up an alias in your `rc` file to bring up a command line with the heroku-cli like this.